 This process can take several weeks but we will get back to you with an answer either way, as soon as humanly possible.
 If the process is going to take more than 4 weeks, we will send you a message to let you know.
 If you don’t hear from us for 4 weeks after sending a proposal, send a follow-up email to inquire about its status as it may have been missed in the hectic day-to-day!

 If you are also making a submission to other publishers, common courtesy would dictate you let us know.
-We won’t hold it against you; if we know that another publisher would be a much better fit for you we’ll be sure to let you know that as well!
+We won’t hold it against you; if we know of another publisher that would be a much better fit for you we’ll be sure to let you know that as well!

 If we’re interested in publishing your game after we review your prototype, we will offer you a contract that includes a time frame for publishing before rights will revert to you, ongoing royalties and complimentary copies of the game when it gets published and may include an advance on royalties.